-As a Product/Project Manager at Houghton Mifflin Harcourt, I’ve worked on multiple products/projects.
+As a Product Manager at Houghton Mifflin Harcourt, I’ve worked on multiple products/projects.
 Here are some pages of the ones I’ve managed below:

-- MATH 180 – a blended learning program for a rotational model intervention classroom that has a robust software component consisting of practice, assessment and a large set of math-based games (used by over 50,000 students)
+- MATH 180 – an intensive intervention math program that has a robust software component consisting of practice, assessment and a large set of math-based games and simulations aimed to help struggling students fast track to algebra (used by over 50,000 students)

-- Math Inventory – a K-12 universal math screener that also works as a growth assessment that helps target kids to math concepts they’re ready to learn using the Quantiles framework (used by over 1,000,000 students)
+- Math Inventory – a K-12 universal math screener that helps target kids to math concepts they’re ready to learn using the Quantiles framework (used by over 1,000,000 students)

 - Intervention Mobile Products – Includes the mobile versions of MATH 180, READ 180, Sushi Monster, System 44 and much more)